dhrubokarmaker/CashTrackJava/README.md

 There is a lot of coupling between AllWeeks class, and the classes that render different menus (e.g MainMenuFrame,PurchaseMenu,etc.).
-The classes that render menu rely on AllWeeks for changes in its fields/states like list of weeks,week total etc. I think this can be refactored by using the Observer Design Pattern, making the AllWeeks class extend Observable, and the menu classes to be Observer.
+The classes that render menu rely on AllWeeks for changes in its fields/states like list of weeks,week total etc. I think this can be refactored by using the Observer Design Pattern, making the AllWeeks class extend Java's Observable, and the menu classes to implement Observer.
 This would remove the association between AllWeeks class and the menu classes.